EreliaStudio/Lumina/doc/10-compiled-artifact.md

 `framebuffers` mirrors the layout structure but lists every color/depth attachment written by the fragment shader.
 Entries contain the layout `location`, output `type`, and generated `name`.

 ## Textures
-The `textures` array keeps the mapping between the identifier used in Lumina and the name emitted in GLSL so that the runtime can connect descriptors correctly.
+The `textures` array keeps the mapping between the identifier used in Lumina and the layout binding that GLSL uses.
+The compiler assigns a layout `location` (binding) to each declared texture in source order starting at `0`; the GLSL uses this binding and the artifact mirrors it for the runtime.
 Each entry also carries the `scope` selected in the source file (`constant` or `attribute`), mirroring the `as` qualifier used during declaration.

 ```
 {
+  "location": 0,
   "luminaName": "albedo",
-  "glslName": "_tx0",
   "type": "sampler2D",
   "scope": "constant"
 }